 Tram: Lines 1 and D to Rathausplatz/Burgtheater

 Museums and exhibitions

-Vienna has a long list of museums that are a perfect getaway on chilly windy winter days.
+Vienna has a long list of museums that are a perfect getaway on chilly, windy winter days.
 Austria’s capital has more than 100 museums, which include everything from world-renown collections to quirky exhibits.
-Check out what the Romans where up to at the Römermuseum or marvel at the crown of Emperor Rudolf II at The Imperial Treasury Museum (Wiener Schatzkammer) or take the tram to The Remise – the city’s public transport museum, which full of old-timer trams and other vehicles.
+Check out what the Romans were up to at the Römermuseum, marvel at Emperor Rudolf II’s crown at The Imperial Treasury Museum (Wiener Schatzkammer), or take the tram to The Remise – the city’s public transport museum, which is full of old-timer trams and other vehicles.

 Café’s & Culinary Delights

 Experiencing Vienna’s coffee house culture should be on the top of your list of activities at any time of the year.
 Nevertheless, on a cold winter day, it really makes sense not only to mingle with the Viennese but also to try some of the local culinary delights such an Altwiener Suppentopf (vegetables and pasta in a meat broth).
 Moreover, a good hot cup of coffee accompanied by a delicious cake is a must.
 Do like the Viennese, relax with a good read, enjoy a Wiener Melange and take your time choosing a cake from the exquisite menagerie of sweet delights.